lbussell/cottle-vscode/README.md

 # cottle-vscode

-Cottle syntax highlighting for VS Code
+This is a VS Code extension that provides syntax highlighting for a special dialect of Cottle used in the [dotnet-docker](https://github.com/dotnet/dotnet-docker) repo.